besmirzanaj/cloudalbania-website/content/posts/2021-12-moving-to-hugo.md

 ## Migration preparations

-After finding an appropriate theme in Hugo ([Soho](https://themes.gohugo.io/themes/soho/) by the way) I needed to migrate from [blogger](https://gohugo.io/tools/migrations/#blogger) to hugo MD files.
+After finding an appropriate theme in Hugo ([m10c](https://github.com/vaga/hugo-theme-m10c) by the way) I needed to migrate from [blogger](https://gohugo.io/tools/migrations/#blogger) to hugo MD files.
+I chose this one as I hate managing html or CSS.

 The tool used was [blog2md](https://github.com/palaniraja/blog2md) and the process was faily easy on my Ubuntu 18.04 on WSL1.
 The project is based on node.